IrinaCo/SQL-Data-Analysis/README.md

 A snapshot of the database diagram is available in the Database data model.jpg file.

-The queries created based on this database are not included in the book mentioned above.
-They are queries meant to walk through concepts ranging from <b> filtering, grouping, sorting, pivoting, applying various types of functions (aggregate, window functions, date functions etc.), to using table expressions and stored procedures. </b>
+The queries created based on this database are original (not included in the book mentioned above).
+They are queries meant to walk through concepts ranging from <b> filtering, grouping, sorting, joining, pivoting, applying various types of functions (aggregate, window functions, date functions etc.), to using table expressions and stored procedures. </b>

 ![Database diagram](https://github.com/IrinaCo/SQL-Data-Analysis/blob/main/Database%20data%20model.jpg)